garrandall/popular-music-data/tracks/i-ll-remember-tonight-pat-boone.md

 I'll remember your smile
 The way it warmed me in the moonlight
 The way my heart began to melt
-The strange effection that i felt for you
+The strange effection that I felt for you

 To think that only a moment ago
 We were no more than strangers